-The Information Security Office (ISO) will review and identify the applicable security frameworks – International Organization for Standardization, National Institute of Standards and Technology (NIST) Security Controls (SP800-53) and other identified industry standards to be applied and tailored within Washington University (WashU) departments and schools.
+The Office of Information Security (OIS) will review and identify the applicable security frameworks – International Organization for Standardization, National Institute of Standards and Technology (NIST) Security Controls (SP800-53) and other identified industry standards to be applied and tailored within Washington University (WashU) departments and schools.

 Controls will be assigned to create protection levels.
 Control assignments will be based on the information classification – (protected, confidential and public) and system classification (regulated, business, research, and academic) of the information created, hosted, or transmitted within the universities infrastructure.